iuriguilherme/dip/README.md

 - **Agent Gamma** (Creative): Delivers imaginative, metaphorical, unique perspectives

 Each chat is consistently assigned to the same agent based on the chat ID.

+For detailed information about agent personalities, customization options, and memory system, see the [AI Agents Guide](AGENTS.md).

 ### Memory System